 Prelude About me

-The phenomenon Social Darwinism / How I didn't do any work / The light / Locked in my brain
+The phenomenon On offices / On social Darwinism / How I didn't do any work today / The phenomenon / Locked in my brain

-The dinner Arriving to dinner / Trying to discuss the phenomenon with parents / Father's speech
+The dinner Arriving to dinner / Trying to discuss the phenomenon with parents / THE CONVERSATION / Remembering the phenomenon

 Curious Anton's story / A party at Anton's house / Anton's take on the phenomenon